Hotel management requires excellent people management skills and a calm, professional, approachable manner

 Look for job vacancies at:

 Hotels often advertise specific vacancies locally.
-Larger hotel chains often advertise vacancies on their own websites.
-It can prove useful to do some research to see if a particular hotel is part of a wider chain and check their careers section for vacancies or instructions on how to apply to work for them.
+Larger hotel chains may advertise vacancies on their own websites.
+You can easily research to see if a particular hotel is part of a wider chain and check their careers section for vacancies or instructions on how to apply to work for them.

-- room service;
+- room service

 - guest relations

 Specialist courses in customer service, finance, revenue management, marketing, human resources and food safety are likely to form part of the training where required.